 - The teacher will contact a school district in their service area to set up a time to conduct a brief interview and observation.

 - The NOCAC teachers need to complete the reflection piece of the observation after leaving the school.

 - The teacher will submit the completed forms to the Center Manager (CM).

-- The CM will review the form and turn it into the Coaching Specialist.
+- The CM will review the form and turn it into the Education Manager.

-- The Coaching Specialist will review the observations and compile all necessary information and share it with all staff.
+- The Education Manager will review the observations and compile all necessary information and share it with all staff.

 - The Education Manager will contact each school not visited to obtain answers to the questions to use for planning purposes.

 - Each NOCAC classroom will take the kindergarten eligible children on a kindergarten visit.
-Staff need to follow the Field Trip Policy (link to the Field Trip Policy in Transportation).
+Staff need to follow the Field Trip Policy.

 - When contacting the school, ask the school to give the children a tour of the building and ask if the children can participate, interact with, or observe a kindergarten class.